-As a result of the transactions, we are highly leveraged and are required to dedicate significant portions of cash flow to debt service, leases and other obligations.
+As a result of the transactions and the additional issuance, we are highly leveraged and are required to dedicate significant portions of cash flow to debt service, leases and other obligations.
 In addition to normal capital expenditures, as we expand our business, we may have to incur other significant expenditures to prepare for and manufacture these products.
 We may incur material amounts of additional debt and further burden cash flow in pursuit of our internal growth and acquisition strategies.